 This page created 26 August 2014, and last modified: 26 August 2014

-The Equites Dalmatae Passerentiaci is listed as fourth of the vexillationes comitatenses in the Magister Equitum's cavalry roster; it is assigned to his Gallic command .
-Its shield pattern as shown in various manuscripts, under the label Passerentiaci, is as below:
+The Comites iuniores is listed as one of the vexillationes comitatenses in the Magister Equitum's cavalry roster; its shield pattern as shown in various manuscripts is as below: